paduagroup/fftool/README.md

 Force Field File Format
 -----------------------

-The `fftool.py` script reads a database of molecular force field terms in the format described below.
+The `fftool` script reads a database of molecular force field terms in the format described below.
 See the `examples` directory.

 Blank lines and lines starting with `#` are ignored.